The secret origin of

-If you keep an eye on the New York Times Best Seller list, every so often you’ll spot a little notation next to a book’s ranking, like this: †
+If you keep an eye on the New York Times Best Sellers list, every so often you’ll spot a little notation next to a book’s ranking, like this: †

 The dagger indicates that sellers have reported receiving bulk orders for the book in question.
 In other words, someone —

 First, I have to say: I love the use of the typographical dagger there.
 I know I’m projecting, but it seems to stand for sneakiness and skulduggery.
 Or maybe it sort of pricks the ranking itself; deflates it a bit.

-Second, an aside: the Times Best Seller list doesn’t reflect a straight tally of books sold.
+Second, an aside: the Times Best Sellers list doesn’t reflect a straight tally of books sold.
 Rather, it’s based on a variety of sales reports, all balanced to detect some deeper signal; a sense of a book’s commercial vitality, its momentum.
 Interesting, right?
-People often think of the Best Seller list as being quite old-school, and it is, but/and that approach isn’t so different from Google’s.
+People often think of the Best Sellers list as being quite old-school, and it is, but/and that approach isn’t so different from Google’s.
 Divinations!

 Anyway: Mr. Penumbra’s 24-Hour Bookstore had a nice run on the hardcover fiction list, peaking at around 22.
 But I believe that Penumbra’s ranking should have carried a special notation of its own.
 A book gets the dagger when it is buoyed by rich benefactors; what about when that support comes from a secret society, assembled slowly over many years … such as the one receiving this email?

 It’s hardly fair.

 So, I propose a new notation, to be attached to books buoyed by such shadowy networks: the double dagger.
 It looks like this ‡ and I think it’s perfect.
 It stands for the unexpected asset; the unsanctioned strategy; the Kobayashi Maru.